Assent vs Ascent - English Grammar - Teaching Tips

 This video covers the difference between 'assent' and 'ascent'.
 As these two words have a similar pronunciation and spelling, their usage is often confused.
 Let's take a look at the two words individually.
 'Assent' is a noun and describes an agreement or an approval of something.
 He nodded his assent and she continued.
 As you can see in the example, 'assent' indicates that he is agreeing.
 We could also say 'He nodded in agreement and she continued.'
 While the word 'ascent' is also used as a noun, it has a very different meaning.
 It refers to the action of rising or climbing up, for example: My legs were tired after I took the ascent to the cabin on the ridge.
 We could also say 'My legs were tired from the climb to the cabin on the ridge'.

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.

-Second conditional: if + past simple, would/could/might + base form.
-It communicates a present or future ?unreal? situation.
+Second conditional: if + past simple, would/could/might + base for.

-Good teaching ideas for reported speech: intermediaries, reporting verbs, media interviews.
+Good teaching ideas for reported speech: intermediaries, reporting verbs, media interview.